wri/trazo/README.md

 <p align="center">
   <img src="assets/fieldscropped2.gif" alt="Field Boundaries" />
 </p>
 End to end utilities for creating training data, preparing chips and masks, and running inference for field boundary modeling.
-This repository builds on the Fields of the World repo: https://github.com/fieldsoftheworld
+This repository builds on the Fields of the World repo: https://github.com/fieldsoftheworld for documenting efforts to scale FTW to new geographies.

 This is the documentation of a WRI technical note that focuses on how to create training data, sample training data, fine tune models, and train models.
 This documentation of the technical note also has functionality that can serve researchers and others who want to apply their own field boundaries to create custom models.